 - Green building materials and recycled materials were used where possible.
 The College used wood from certified forests, reduced and carefully managed construction waste, recycled items like old radiators, and made sure used science equipment found a good home with other organizations.

-The College recently received Silver LEED certification for the renovation of Silfen Auditorium in Bill Hall, and has applied for certification of the new fitness center.
+The College also received LEED Silver certification for the 2011 renovation of Silfen Auditorium in Bill Hall (Silfen Auditorium earns LEED® Silver certification) and the new fitness center, completed in 2009.